Who can participate as a mentee?

 What is expected of a mentee?

-A six month commitment, communicating at least one or two times per month through the eMentoring system, traditional email, mobile app, telephone, Skype, or on social media.
+A six-month connection, communicating at least one or two times per month through the eMentoring system, traditional email, mobile app, telephone, Skype, or on social media.
 Connect at your convenience and across time zones.

 - When submitting a "Mentor Request", be specific about your needs and expectations.
 This will give your potential mentor the ability to determine if he/she is a good match before accepting or rejecting your request.